 As part of our continued focus on sustainability, the Board in 2018 added oversight of our sustainability strategies and performance to the charter of the Board's Nominating and Corporate Governance Committee.
-Our 2018 Annual Report reviews how we have refined our sustainability strategy to align with societal expectations.
-In 2018, we made the CDP Climate A list for the fifth year in a row and also earned a place on CDP's Supplier Engagement leader board for the second consecutive year.
-The Company also improved its ranking in the 2018 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+In 2019, we made the CDP Climate A list for the sixth year in a row.
+In addition, PMI earned a position on the Water Security A List, a recognition of the Company as a global leader in water security.
+PMI's efforts on forest protection earned us a rating of A- by CDP Forests.
+For the third year in a row, PMI was recognized as a Supplier Engagement Leader for its engagement with suppliers to reduce their greenhouse gas emissions.
+We also improved our ranking in the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+As one of our sustainability priorities, we will continue to address littering by raising awareness and encouraging behavior change to ensure proper disposal of cigarette butts.